stephenhillier/apitest/README.md

 }
 ```

-Replace `test/test.yaml` with the path to your request definitions.
+Replace `test/test.yaml` with the path to your yaml specs.
 See the `.github/main.workflow` file in this repo for a working example.

 ## Developing